-University Center, Room 108 p - (516) 877-3660 e - divisionofstudentaffairs@adelphi.edu w - students.adelphi.edu/sa/dean
+University Center, Room 108 p - (516) 877-3660 e - divisionofstudentaffairs@adelphi.edu w - students.adelphi.edu/sa

 Adelphi University is committed to students' well-being, growth, and success.
 To this end, a wide range of services, programs, and activities are available to aid in the students' development.
 Through many facets of undergraduate life on and off campus, the experience of Adelphi students is enriched.
-We believe that the curriculum and co-curriculum are parallel tracks for students' intellectual and personal development and that students learn best by being involved.
+We believe that the curriculum and cocurriculum are parallel tracks for students' intellectual and personal development and that students learn best by being involved.
 Through the numerous opportunities for leadership and involvement, students are encouraged to take full advantage of the vibrant atmosphere of our University.
 It is in this way that students thrive and become well-rounded Adelphi alumni.
+In Spring 2011, Get Involved at Adelphi University was launched on the Adelphi Website.
+To find out the many opportunities available to join, mentor, work, play, lead and help, students can visit the easy to navigate, informative site students.adelphi.edu/sa/getinvolved.

 Students with suggestions for augmenting student life at Adelphi, or who have other issues or concerns, are invited to see the Dean of Student Affairs.
-To contact the office email divisionofstudentaffairs@adelphi.edu or for more information visit the Office of the Dean Web site at students.adelphi.edu/sa/dean.
+To contact the office, email divisionofstudentaffairs@adelphi.edu or for more information visit the Office of the Dean Web site at students.adelphi.edu/sa/dean of students.